Child welfare director to face questions after boy's death

 Photo: Stacey Wescott, AP

-SPRINGFIELD, Ill.
-(AP) — An Illinois lawmaker says the state's child welfare director will face tough questions from a state House panel following the beating death of a 5-year-old boy who had extensive contact with child welfare workers.
+CHICAGO (AP) — An Illinois lawmaker says the state's new child welfare director will face tough questions from a state House panel following the beating death of a 5-year-old boy who had extensive contact with child welfare workers.

-The Appropriations-Human Services Committee is scheduled to hear budget requests Friday in Chicago from several state agencies, including the Department of Children and Family Services.